Fountains of Çeşme

 Hamaloglu / Hafize Rabia Hatun Fountain (1851)

 Location: Junction Sk.
 1021/2032.
 Situation: Freestanding, adjacent to the southeast corner of Çeşme cemetery.
 Size: 4.25m x 3.40m x 3.50m.
-Status: Listed for preservation July 1992, restored October 2015.
-Properties: Cut stone facade, red & white arch stones, rubble masonry dome, Ottoman inscription in depicted jug on façade arch keystone, with tulip motives either side of spout stone.
+Status: Listed for preservation in July 1992, restored in October 2015.
+Properties: Cut stone facade, red & white arch stones, rubble masonry dome, Ottoman inscription in depicted jug on façade arch keystone, with tulip motives on either side of spout stone.

 Ilica Road Fountain (unknown circa late C18th)